Data Science and Mathematical Modelling

 • Enhanced Production: AI and machine learning streamline the VFX pipeline, enabling more accurate facial recognition and efficient color grading, which reduces manual effort and costs.

-Insight CEO, Dr Mark Griffin, has over 25 years of experience in the world of data science and mathematical models.
+Insight CEO, Dr Mark Griffin, has over 25 years of experience using data science and mathematical models within our research.
+We also have a gallery of some of the photos and videos that we have captured on Our Research and Visual Effects.
+Mark has providing training data science for the last 15 years under the umbrella of the Australian Consortium for Social and Political Research Incorporated (ACSPRI).
 Insight has a Division established for Data Science and Information Technology and one for Mathematical Modelling using Science and Engineering Data.
-We would like to work with you to best meet your business needs.
+We would like to work with you to best meet your need for data science and mathematical modelling.
+We also provide training in Data Science and Mathematical Modelling.